 2005 - Argentine centre-back Mauricio Pellegrino signed from Valencia on a free transfer.
 He arrived at Anfield with an impressive reputation, having previously won the Spanish League three times and the UEFA Cup, as well as appearing in two Champions League Finals.
 However, he rarely impressed in his thirteen reds games, and moved on to Deportivo Alavés five months later.

 1957 - Half-back Johnny Wheeler scored, but it was not enough to prevent us losing 2-1 to Southend United from the Third Division South at Roots Hall in the Third Round.

 1974 - Doncaster Rovers’ Brendan O’Callaghan hit the woodwork in the final minute of our Third Round tie against the Third Division side at Anfield, to keep the scores level at 2-2.
-Kevin Keegan bagged both our goals, with defender Dave Rylands playing his only game for the club.
+Kevin Keegan bagged both our goals, with defender Dave Rylands playing his only game for the club and midfielder Trevor Storton appearing for the twelfth and last time.
 We won the replay 2-0 and went on to claim the trophy that season.